phillord/tawny-owl/docs/memorize.md

 The memorization functionality stores the mappings between label and identifiers when ever a downstream OWL file is read.
-When a file is read for a second time, Tawny checks these mappings to see any of the identifiers has a new label.
+When a file is read for a second time, Tawny checks these mappings to see if any of the identifiers has a new label.
 In this case, tawny effectively generates an alias to the entity using both the old and new label.
 However, use of the old label will result in a deprecation warning, printed to the repl.
 This means that downstream ontologies will still work, while allowing developers to migrate to new